zathael/food-facilities-challenge/README.md

 	- I used `dotnet run --launch-profile "https"`

 Option B: Docker
-- `docker compose .` to build the dockerfile, and then make sure you deploy to your container properly!
+- `docker build .` to build the dockerfile, and then make sure you deploy to your container properly!
-- If you can't deploy it from here, talk to me for some Docker lessons.
+- Remember to specify ports, or use a pipeline to handle it for you

 **You can access the Web API Gui for easy Testing via navigating to /swagger/index.html**
 ex: https://localhost:7055/swagger/index.html